hasadna/open-bus/ROADMAP.md

 ### Misc
 -   Analyze Incentives for using private car (public & private sector)
 -   Get archive data from MOT (בקשות חופש מידע) and possibly from the agencies
--   Better future Open Data for Transportation (תחבורה היום ומחר)
+-   Better future Open Data policies for transportation in Israel (work with תחבורה היום ומחר)
 -   Better arrival time prediction

+## Milestones
+Short term - things we are working on now (but could always use help with) Medium term - things contributors can start working on that is not currently being worked on Long term - describe where our project is going (see Goals)

 ## Specify Tasks
--   Goals → Tasks → Issues
+-   Goals → Milestones → Tasks → Issues
+Create an issue for each task.
+Take time to describe the task along with why you are doing this task.
+This will strengthen the vision for the project and help others get involved.

+Tips for issues: Include as much context and help as possible!
+Add links, mention specific people involved by their username (i.e. @cjer).
+Articulate the problem or idea along with solutions and next steps.

+Link to these issues in your Roadmap under each milestone.

 ## Be More Welcoming
 -   Reorder git
 	-   [https://opensource.guide/starting-a-project/](https://opensource.guide/starting-a-project/)